Ali Irsan: Federal fraud convictions

 Nesreen told authorities that Irsan had committed fraud related to Social Security.
 The family received money from the Social Security Administration (SSA), called Supplemental Security Income (SSI), for disabled children, and for adults who are unable to work and do not have resources, but Irsan and his family concealed their resources, while telling the government that, beginning in 1990, he was unable to work due to fibromyalgia and chronic fatigue syndrome.
 Irsan held his money in multiple bank accounts, some in Jordan, with some under the names of his children while having de facto control over them, while also receiving welfare payments and concealing the true amount of money he controlled.
 He also possessed multiple fraudulent credit cards, some under false names and some in the names of family members.
 The criminal schemes began in 1995.
 Agencies investigating these financial crimes included multiple agencies in the federal, state, and local levels, among them the FBI, SSA, the Office of Inspector General (OIG), Homeland Security Investigations, and the Montgomery County Sheriff's Office.

-A group of police, with the FBI leading, arrested Irsan, Alrawabdeh, and Nadia on May 22, 2014, accusing them of offenses related to fraud perpetrated against the Social Security system.
+FBI agents, accompanied by local police, arrested Irsan, Alrawabdeh, and Nadia on May 22, 2014, on offenses related to fraud perpetrated against the Social Security system.
 Irsan was held without bail in the Joe Corley Detention Facility/Joe Corley Processing Center, a private correctional facility in Conroe, Texas, operated by the GEO Group which, in addition to housing immigration prisoners, acts as a detention center for the U.S. Marshals Service.
 All three suspects were also held at Federal Detention Center, Houston in Downtown Houston.
 Alrawabdeh and Nadia were also held.
 Six of Irsan's children who were still minors were put in the custody of child protective services (CPS).

-The prosecuting federal attorneys were Jim McAlister and Mark McIntyre.
-Lawyer John Floyd represented Irsan in regard to his federal prosecution.
-The FBI raided the house another time on June 5, 2014.
+The AUSA assigned federal prosecutors Jim McAlister and Mark McIntyre, Irsan was represented by attorney John Floyd.
+The FBI raided the house again on June 5, 2014.
 Irsan was initially charged with conspiracy to commit welfare fraud in a continuing scheme, to defraud the United States, and to commit theft of public money over $1,000.

 On April 3, 2015, Irsan pleaded guilty, to "conspiracy to defraud the United States", while Alrawabdeh and Nadia were convicted of "making false statements".
-All were sentenced to serve time in the Federal Bureau of Prisons (BOP).
-Irsan received a federal sentence of 45 months and a fine of $290,651 from Judge Lynn Hughes.
+Irsan was sentenced to 45 months' confinement and a fine of $290,651 by Judge Lynn Hughes.
 Alrawabdeh and Nadia each received 24 months.

 The arrests and prosecutions were not covered in the Jordanian news media.